byoung77/Approximate-Nearest-Neighbors-Project/README.md

 - larger `pool_factor` -> more exploration, potentially better graph quality and better recall, but higher build/search cost
 - smaller `pool_factor` -> faster operations, but a greater chance of missing strong neighbors

 The same idea appears again during query-time search at layer 0, where the algorithm expands a candidate set of size approximately `k * pool_factor`.
+In ANN terminology, this controls the breadth of the local search frontier.

 If you are benchmarking this project, `pool_factor` is one of the main knobs worth studying.